tsizer/usclivar.org-migrate/README.md

    migrate_usclivar/src/Plugin/migrate/source directory
    This code in this file allows the path for each node to be imported during the migration.

+   Migration command:
+   terminus drush migrate-import d7_files
+   (Files migration should be run before any content types are migrated.)

 Add to bottom of /sites/default/settings.php  file